Best Online MHA NO GRE Programs For 2022

 ◦ Strategic Human Resource Management

-The master’s in health administration program at the University of Scranton
+The master’s in health administration program at the

 requires students to complete forty-seven to fifty-three credits, including an internship that involves 150 hours of fieldwork.
 Additionally, students have the option of one of two specialties, MHA: Health Informatics or MHA: Global Health.
 Classes in the master's in health administration online program include the following.